 Production data are found in: Dubois and Brummett (1968): 1596.
 (1-4) World Mining Developments 1979-1980: 417.

-Hadley, Jarvis Bardwell (1948), Iron-ore deposits in the eastern part of the Eagle Mountains, Riverside County, California: California Division Mines Bulletin 129: 4.
+Hadley, Jarvis Bardwell (1948), Iron-ore deposits in the eastern part of the Eagle Mountains, Riverside County, California, in: Iron Resources of California, California Division Mines and Geology Bulletin 129: 4.

 Powell, Kenneth B. (1953), How Eagle Mountain helps Kaiser supply growing steel needs: Mining Engineer: 5: 481.

 Trengrove, Russell R. (1956), Methods and Operations at the Kaiser Steel Corporation Eagle Mountain Iron Mine, Riverside County, California, U.S. Bureau of mines Information Circular 7735, 25 pp.